boxgrinder/boxgrinder.org/faq.md

 ## Why can't I find my attached EBS volume?

-If you use **Fedora 13+ or RHEL/CentOS 6+** AMIs built with BoxGrinder you need to search for `/dev/xvdX` instead of `/dev/sdX`.
+If you use **Fedora 15+ or RHEL/CentOS 6+** AMIs built with BoxGrinder you need to search for `/dev/xvdX` instead of `/dev/sdX`.
 This is because we use a pv-grub AKI.

-Example: if you mount an EBS volume on `/dev/sdf`, look for it under `/dev/xvdf`.
+For example: if you mount an EBS volume on `/dev/sdf`, look for it under `/dev/xvdf`.

-## Why do I get 'Permission denied (publickey,gssapi-keyex,gssapi-with-mic)' when I try to log in to meta appliance instance?
+## Why do I get 'Permission denied (publickey,gssapi-keyex,gssapi-with-mic)' when I try to log into a meta appliance instance?

-You see it because the meta appliance installs the latest stable BoxGrinder Build release on boot, which prevents sshd from starting (and therefore prevents logins) until the install finishes.
-This can take several minutes depending on the selected instance size.
+You see this because the meta appliance installs the latest stable BoxGrinder Build release on boot, which prevents sshd from starting (and therefore prevents logins) until the update finishes.
+This can take several minutes depending upon the selected instance size.

 ## Why can't I log into my AMI as root via SSH?

-AMIs should be accessed over SSH using `ec2-user`, rather than `root`.
-The `ec2-user` account has full `sudo` access, without password.
+AMIs should be accessed over SSH using `ec2-user` rather than `root`.
+The `ec2-user` account has full `sudo` access without requiring a password (*NOPASSWD*).

 ## Why does BoxGrinder Build not function properly on some Xen-based RHEL/CentOS 5 hosts like AWS AMIs?